 Your association should examine your online career center’s site analytics to see what percentage of your users are viewing your career center on a mobile device, and thus, how much attention you should pay to ensuring a pleasant mobile experience, but it’s likely to be high.
 As of 2018, more than half of all Internet traffic worldwide was coming from a mobile device.

 Usability on a small screen may affect whether or not an employer purchases a listing on your online career center as well.
-Smart Insights has found that while mobile traffic accounts for 53 percent of online store traffic, these individuals spend only 32 percent of total revenue collected.
+Smart Insights has found that for 2019, mobile traffic accounted for 53 percent of online store traffic but only 32 percent of total revenue collected.
+In 2020, mobile devices accounted for more than half (55%) of all online revenue for the first time ever.
 Meaning desktop users still make the bulk of online purchases.
 That may be because the mobile purchasing experience is still an afterthought for many organizations.
 Make sure browsing your career center and purchasing a listing on it is a non-frustrating experience on both desktop and mobile.

 Need some guidance about how to make your mobile site more revenue-friendly?
 Digital Reach provides some excellent tips for B2B organizations wanting to optimize mobile conversions.